cncf/clotributor/CONTRIBUTING.md

 # Contributing Guide

-The CLORadar project accepts contributions via [GitHub pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+The CLOTributor project accepts contributions via [GitHub pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 This document outlines the process to help get your contribution accepted.

 ## Issues and discussions

 Feature requests, bug reports, and support requests all occur through GitHub issues and discussions.
-If you would like to file an issue, view existing issues, or comment on an issue please engage with issues at <https://github.com/cncf/cloradar/issues>.
-You can create new discussions, view existing ones and comment on them at <https://github.com/cncf/cloradar/discussions>.
+If you would like to file an issue, view existing issues, or comment on an issue please engage with issues at <https://github.com/cncf/clotributor/issues>.
+You can create new discussions, view existing ones and comment on them at <https://github.com/cncf/clotributor/discussions>.

 ## Pull Requests